Summary

 The Justice Department urges the Supreme Court to reject Trump’s push to pause the TikTok ban.
 In a legal filing on Friday, January 3, the department argued that the law effectively banning TikTok does not violate the First Amendment’s right to free speech.

-White House Press Secretary Karine Jean-Pierre reiterated Biden’s position, stating that while TikTok should remain available to Americans, it should be under American ownership or another ownership structure that addresses the national security concerns raised by Congress.
-She added that due to the timing, implementation of the law “must fall to the next administration.”
+White House Press Secretary Karine Jean-Pierre in a statement reiterated Biden’s position that “TikTok should remain available to Americans, but simply under American ownership or other ownership that addresses the national security concerns identified by Congress in developing this law.”
+Given the timing, Jean-Pierre added, action to implement the law “must fall to the next administration.”

 Steven Mnuchin believes TikTok algorithm could be rebuilt if he buys it.